withoutasoundd/Python-GUI/README.md

-Hey guys !
-here are some Graphical user interfaces / games that i personally made to run the programs:
+Some Graphical user interfaces / games that I created using Python ( Calculator + Small game )

--Register the file
+To run the programs:
--Open a commandline and navigate to the directory where u registred the file -type in terminal: python3 name_of_program.py
+-Open a shell and navigate to the directory where u registred the file -Run : python3 name_of_program.py

 #anisbref